aitorgarcia21/cybak_xyz_code/README.md

-# Base44 App
+# CYBAK - Security Scanner

-This app was created automatically by Base44.
+This app was created automatically by CYBAK.
-It's a Vite+React app that communicates with the Base44 API.
+It's a Vite+React app that communicates with the CYBAK API.

+## Description

+CYBAK is a modern web security scanner SAAS application.
+Built with Vite+React and powered by Supabase for authentication and database.

 ## Running the app